VR Development: Intro to Creating Virtual Reality Content

 Understanding VR development

 VR application development is no longer an uncharted area.
 Today we have tools, approaches, and techniques that help us get started from a lower entrance point.
-Here we will describe main phases of creating a VR project along with the tools and skills you will require.
+Here we will describe the main phases of creating a VR project along with the tools and skills you will require.

 Similar to most software engineering projects, VR development usually starts with design.
 We say usually because sometimes, for prototyping or educational purposes, this step is skipped and coders use assets from community-run libraries.
-You also can download ready-made objects, backgrounds or textures – they save a ton of time and can often improve your project without any additional effort.
+You also can download ready-made objects, backgrounds, or textures – they save a ton of time and can often improve your project without any additional effort.
 However, for custom experiences, 3D modeling is a must-have.
 So, what will you need?

 Example of a sketch for virtual reality

 Blender.
 This free and beginner-friendly product will help you create great custom 3D models for your first VR project.
-Any visual designer from your team can get a hang of it with online tutorials and a bit of practice.
+Any visual designer from your team can get the hang of it with online tutorials and a bit of practice.
 Blender objects can be easily imported into any game engine.